-You’re probably already picking berries daily, but take a few extra minutes to root around in all the foliage to hunt for strays.
+You're probably already picking berries daily.
+Take a few extra minutes to root around in all the foliage to hunt for strays.
 Fruit left on the plant becomes over ripe and can promote the twin strawberry spoilers: mold and insects.

 Good To Know:

-Everbearing do not continually bear fruit, but instead produce two to three harvests of fruit intermittently during the spring, summer and fall.
+Everbearing do not continually bear fruit.
+They instead produce two to three harvests of fruit intermittently during the spring, summer and fall.
 Everbearing plants do not send out many runners.

 Day-neutral strawberries produce fruit throughout the growing season, but in smaller quantities than June- bearing plants.
 Like everbearing types, these strawberries also produce few runners.

-Everbearing and day neutral strawberries are great when space is limited and have a longer season of harvest, but the fruits are often smaller than June bearers.
+Everbearing and day neutral strawberries are great when space is limited and have a longer season of harvest.
+However, the fruits are often smaller than June bearers.